ctkelley/SIAMFANLEquations.jl/README.md

 - v0.4.0: Latest tagged version: First version of Anderson acceleration: aasol.jl
   - All there except for doing QR the right way.
 Examples from Toth/Kelley in docstrings and (via ```help```) in the notebooks.
-- v0.4.1: Writing for Ch 4 and more examples
+- v0.4.1: Chapter 4 of print book, QR up/down dates in Andeson code, print book --> notebook map, more stuff in CI
    - This chapter and chapter 5 will be shorter than any of the first three chapters because the algorithms are simpler.